xzYue/odoo/doc/reference/reports.rst

 associated to a specific paper format , just link the ir.actions.report.xml to it.

-Expressions used in Odoo report templates
+Expressions used in Modoo report templates
 -----------------------------------------

 There are some magic variables used in the report rendering.
 The main ones are